Intern with JAI and join the fight for a peaceful, sustainable, democratic future.

 Spring 2019 - Spring 2019 interns will have a possibility of learning about international human rights within the context of climate change and issues of war and peace.
 Interns will also be given the opportunity to attend the Human Rights Council session in Geneva, Switzerland.

-Summer 2019 - Spring 2019 interns can spend the summer in New York City for a full time internship.
+Summer 2019 - Summer 2019 interns can spend the summer in New York City for a full time internship.
 Access to the United Nations in New York will be provided.
 Interns will have the opportunity to attend the High Level Political Forum for Sustainable Development Goals held in July 2019.

 What interns say